espocrm/documentation/docs/extensions/outlook-integration/calendar.md

 Features:

-* Meetings, Calls, custom entities of Event type can be synced from EspoCRM to Outlook.
+* Meetings, Calls, custom entities of Event type can be synced from Espo to Outlook.
-* Attendees are synced from Outlook to EspoCRM as Contacts, Leads, and Users.
+* Attendees are synced from Outlook to Espo as Contacts, Leads, and Users.

 Three modes of sync are supported: